flim-labs/spectroscopy-py/docs/v1.1/index.md

     <img src="../assets/images/screenshots/bin_width.PNG" alt="Bin width input field" width="200px">
 </div><br>

-Near the channel connection type input field, you will find Bin width input field.
+Near the channel connection type input field, you will find the Bin width input field.
 This value is measured in microseconds and represents the time the software will wait for photon accumulation to be counted.
 More specifically, the software accumulates the counted photons during the bin width period, and plot them as a single point whose value is the average of the counted photons.
 As a result, the larger the bin width value, the larger the size of the exported file will be.